LOADING ...

 "I'll cash in trip, I guess.

-And if I do, I'm that you
+And if I do, I'm asking you

 refuse my last request."